-The Responsible Entity (Fidante) has delegated investment decisions for the purposes of selecting, retaining or realising investments for the Fund to SG Hiscock who operates the fund in accordance with the investment management agreement.
-Fidante's parent Challenger Limited is a member of the PRI Association (PRI), a leading promoter of responsible investment practices supported by the United Nations.

-Fidante incorporates consideration of environmental, social and governance considerations when selecting, appointing and monitoring investment managers.
+The Responsible Entity has delegated investment decisions for the purposes of selecting, retaining or realising investments for the Fund to Impax who operates the Fund in accordance with the investment management agreement.
+Fidante's parent Challenger Limited is a member of the Principles for Responsible Investment Association (PRI), a leading promoter of responsible investment practices supported by the United Nations.
+Fidante incorporates environmental, social and governance considerations when selecting, appointing and monitoring investment managers.
 Fidante does not adhere to any particular set of labour standards, environmental, social and ethical considerations.